about « home

 Strange Name...
 What does it mean?

-Most people understand the square peg part of bT Square Peg, but everybody is curious about the meaning of bT.
-It's one of the most Frequently Asked Questions.
+Most people know what a square peg is but some people are very curious about the meaning of bT.
+It’s actually one of the most Frequently Asked Questions.